youssef-el-atmani/MDN-Based-Projects/projects/knowledge-base.md

 > [!IMPORTANT]
 > Add the `lang` attr to the whole document, use `en` for now,
 > and use it for some subsection of the document, maybe for `p`, or `span`

+### ✅💻 01 Initial

+The [Initial](/projects/html-stage/01-initial/index.html) is a simple project where I put all the above concepts that is mostly related to metadata that goes in the head elem